Joel S. Schuman, MD, FACS

 Following a medical internship at New York’s Beth Israel Medical Center, he completed residency training at the Medical College of Virginia and a clinical fellowship in glaucoma at Massachusetts Eye & Ear Infirmary.
 In 1998 he became a professor of ophthalmology at Tufts University School of Medicine; in 2001 he was appointed as vice chairman, New England Eye Center, Tufts-New England Medical Center; in 2003 he was appointed The Eye and Ear Foundation Professor and Chairman, Department of Ophthalmology, University of Pittsburgh School of Medicine; Director, UPMC Eye Center.

 Dr. Schuman and his colleagues were the first to identify a molecular marker for human glaucoma, as published in Nature Medicine in 2001.
-He has been continuously funded by the National Eye Institute as a principal investigator since 1995.
+The National Eye Institute as a principal investigator has continuously funded him since 1995.